 - That help can be sought for Depression and Anxiety as well as other mental health concerns

 - The importance of parents looking after themselves, watching out for each other and asking for help when needed

 How can you make it happen?

-‘What type of event best fits my goals?’ – There are so many types of events and activities that you could host, think about which one will best achieve your goals and appeal to your intended target audience.
-Some ideas from previous years are included on page 8.
+- ‘What type of event best fits my goals?’ – There are so many types of events and activities that you could host, think about which one will best achieve your goals and appeal to your intended target audience.
+Some ideas from previous years are included below.

 - ‘What do I need for this event?’ – Budgeting is essential to the success of your event.
 Create a detailed checklist of the things you need to host your event and get some quotes.

 - ‘What will I need to do?’ – You might find it helpful to write yourself a timeline of activities you need to complete to prepare for your event and a run sheet for the day.
 If you are working with a team, decide who will do what and when.
 Monitor your progress and don’t underestimate the value of confirming all details close to your event.